 You have to watch these best lesbian movies!

 OkCupid has been around for a very long time.
 Their website started out in 2004, way before Tinder or any other app became a thing.
-OkCupid is also known as a very inclusive site for queer people because they have 12 sexual orientations and 22 gender identities to choose from!
+OkCupid is also known as a very inclusive site for queer people because they have 12 orientations and 22 gender identities to choose from!

 You can also write down your pronouns.
 Also, in contrast to Tinder, you can actually choose more than 3 options for whom you want to match.